EOSIO/eosio-web-ide/README.md

 ## Opening a terminal

-To open a terminal, use the Terminal drop-down menu above.
+To open a terminal, use the Terminal drop-down menu in the IDE user interface.

 ## Building sample contract